neoformit/fasta/README.md

 # fasta
-A simple parser and writer for FASTA files
+A dead simple parser and writer for FASTA files.
+No bells or whistles, just a Python dictionary.

 ```python